 Reality Can Be Very Different

 In reality, many, many events in the sapphic fiction world are volunteer-run.
 For all sorts of reasons information might not be available for quite some time after I’ve agreed to participate.
 Delays and miscues, shifting schedules, revised lists of panelists – everything can be in flux for a very long time before the event.
+Sometimes an event host will want to include a panel on X, and will leave it completely up to the moderator to write a description and fill the seats.

 It’s good to remember that none of the behind-the-scenes management at an event is about me.
 That is, until about two weeks ahead of the event.
 Then, a lack of organization begins to affect me.
 I agreed to do my fair share, and I need basic information to do that: names of the other participants, the final topic, etc. “Winging it” is not my preferred style.